What does “ongaku” mean in Japanese?

 Definition and meanings of “ongaku”

 - ongaku – 音楽 (おんがく) : a noun meaning ‘music’ in Japanese.
-Depending on the situation and context, this can also mean ‘song’, ‘tune’, ‘track’, or such.
+Depending on the context and situation, this can also mean a ‘song’, ‘tune’, ‘track’, or such.

-Native speakers use this noun to refer to a collection of sounds which often makes us pleased, relaxed, excited, or hyped.
-So, the usage of this noun is very similar to that of the English one, “music”, I think.
+Native speakers use this noun to refer to a collection of sounds which often makes them pleased, relaxed, excited, or hyped.
+So, the usage of this noun is very similar to that of the English one, music, I think.

 The definition and meanings are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.